 Applicant – Party applying for the patent application.
 This can be the Inventor(s) or Assignee.

 Application – An unissued matter filed at the patent office is an Application.
-Some Applications may be abandoned and others issued as a Patent.
+Some Applications may be abandoned, while others are issued as Patents.

 Expired Patent – A Patent that was once enforceable and either past its full term or was abandoned.